IBM/Developer-Playground/didact/Readme-weather-data-assistant-for-travel.md

    <br>
     <div class="description">
             <div>
             Choosing a travel destination is an exciting part of trip planning.
-Understanding weather trends and conditions of a location helps you plan the best time to visit the destination </div>
+Understanding weather trends and conditions of a location helps you plan the best time to visit the destination. </div>
             <br>
             <div>
-            This application allows you to explore the The Weather Company's APIs along with the HERE APIs so you can view the forecast, historical weather data and travel logistics simultaneously to make the best travel arrangements
+            This application allows you to explore the The Weather Company's APIs along with the HERE APIs so you can view the forecast, historical weather data and travel logistics simultaneously to make the best travel arrangements.
             </div>
     </div>
     <br>